OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/virtual-machines/linux/classic/hpcpack-cluster-starccm.md

     $nbNodes=$args[1]

     #---------------------------------------------------------------------------------------------------------
-    # Create a new job; this will give us hello job ID that's used tooidentify hello name of hello uploaded package in Azure
+    # Create a new job; this will give us the job ID that's used to identify the name of the uploaded package in Azure
     #
     $job = New-HpcJob -Name "$modelName $nbNodes $nbCoresPerNode" -Scheduler $scheduler -NumNodes $nbNodes -NodeGroups "LinuxNodes" -FailOnTaskFailure $true -Exclusive $true
     $jobId = [String]$job.Id

     #---------------------------------------------------------------------------------------------------------
-    # Submit hello job
+    # Submit the job
     $workdir =  "/hpcdata"
     $execName = "$nbCoresPerNode runner.java $modelName.sim"